awsdocs/amazon-ec2-user-guide/doc_source/TroubleshootingInstancesConnecting.md

 + For an Ubuntu AMI, the user name is `ubuntu`\.
 + Otherwise, if `ec2-user` and `root` don't work, check with the AMI provider\.

 You should also verify that your private key \(\.pem\) file has been correctly converted to the format recognized by PuTTY \(\.ppk\)\.
-For more information about converting your private key, see [Connecting to Your Linux Instance from Windows Using PuTTY](putty.md)\.
+For more information about converting your private key, see [Connecting to your Linux instance from Windows using PuTTY](putty.md)\.

 ## Cannot connect using my browser<a name="troubleshoot-instance-connect-mindterm"></a>